 Link multiple Amazon accounts to your My Media server so different Alexa devices in the same home can access your media.

-My Media works with standalone media files but can also integrate with iTunes if installed to allow Alexa voice control access to your iTunes playlists.
+My Media works with standalone media files but can also integrate with iTunes if installed to allow Alexa voice control access to your local iTunes playlists.

 Try it now, by downloading the My Media server app now.
 Once installed, the My Media server will integrate with Alexa to enable your local media files to be indexed and played through Alexa voice commands.
 Watch installation video!